k2view-academy/K2View-Academy/articles/19_Broadway/19_broadway_flow_stages.md

 The condition Actor can have any number of output parameters, however a True / False check is always performed on the first output parameter.
 Note that this parameter does not need to be Boolean, since Broadway automatically casts its Type to Boolean.
 For example, an empty string is considered to be false while a string that is not empty is considered to be true.

 The **else** condition can be set only on a Stage on the same level and is only executed if all conditions are false.
-Stages which neither have a condition or **else** are always executed and have no impact on the **else** Stage.
+Stages which don't have a Stage condition or marked as **else** are always executed and have no impact on the **else** Stage.

 The Stage's conditions impact all subsequent Stages in the same branch.
 Thus:
 -  If a Stage condition is false, the execution of its branch stops.